-I’m not sure what it is with my food friends, but we all have an obsession with mini things, from teensy produce to itty plates.
-It’s unpractical because mini things aren’t usually functional, with one major exception: my Oxo mini measuring cup.
+MEASURE: I’m not sure what it is with my food friends, but we all have an obsession with mini things, from teensy produce to itty plates.
+It’s unpractical because mini things aren’t usually functional, with one major exception: my Mini Metal Cocktail Measure.
 I use it on a daily basis for measuring out sauces and, most commonly, for cocktails.
 But I don’t find the classic plastic cup attractive enough to bring it out when there’s company.
 It seems Oxo heard my calling because they came out with metal version that’s just as functional yet won’t cramp my cocktail style.

-Have I told you how much I like this site?
+PIN: Have I told you how much I like Pinterest?
 It’s a simple concept – pin your favorite visuals from the web and collect them on this site — but it’s more than that.
 I’ve found myself scrolling through my pins and those of my friends and it’s surprisingly reinvigorating.

-Traveling and music are right up there with food as my favorite hobbies.
+WATCH: Traveling and music are right up there with food as my favorite hobbies.
 So, whenever I get a chance to learn about a place far away, I’m there.
-My cinematographer friend and his surfer wife took a life-changing trip to war-torn Liberia a few years ago to explore the country, the people, and to share the joy of surfing with the residents.
+My cinematographer friend and his surfer wife took a life-changing trip to war-torn Liberia a few years ago to explore the country, the people, to share the joy of surfing with the residents, and create Sliding Liberia.
 While it’s a long shot in a place that is still struggling to have regular electricity and running water, it was uplifting to see the locals get excited about sliding on the water.

-When I first started cooking, I had visions of moving to Italy and cooking at a huge hearth in a rustic house deep in the countryside.
+BUY: When I first started cooking, I had visions of moving to Italy and cooking at a huge hearth in a rustic house deep in the countryside.
 My fantasy would have me clad in a handmade, vintage apron and a pair of stylish cooking clogs.
 Then reality set it and never made it to that rustic house.
-At least I can get these stylish clogs for times when I’m not in the kitchen but still yearning to channel my inner country chic.
+At least I can get these Yellow Clogs for times when I’m not in the kitchen but still yearning to channel my inner country chic.